indigo-dc/synergy-doc/doc/developer.md

 When a developer makes a commit, it should include a `Sem-Ver` line in it indicating the semantic versioning level of the change.
 By default, this change is `bugfix`.
 Other levels are: `feature`, `api-break` and `deprecation`.

-Example of a commit using `Sem-Ver`: https://review.openstack.org/#/c/384381/3//COMMIT_MSG
+Example of a commit using `Sem-Ver`: https://review.openstack.org/#/c/384381/3//COMMIT_MSG.

 ## Release management
 Synergy is made of two packages:

 - *synergy-service*: the main package
-- *synergy-scheduler-manager*: plugin for *synergy-service* that adds the scheduler functionality. **This package depends on synergy-service**..
+- *synergy-scheduler-manager*: plugin for *synergy-service* that adds the scheduler functionality. **This package depends on synergy-service**.

 ### Making a new release for *synergy-service*
-The idea when a making a release for a synergy package is to do it in a *single commit*.
+The idea when making a release for a synergy package is to do it in a *single commit*.
 This way, we can easily go to this commit and package for that specific version.

 #### Get the ChangeLog
+Make sure your local repository is up to date with `git pull`.
-Use `python setup.py bdist_wheel` to
+Then, use `python setup.py bdist_wheel` to
 - automatically update the `ChangeLog` and `AUTHORS` files.
 - get the new version number: the name of the resulting wheel package will be something like `synergy_service-1.3.0.dev18-py2-none-any.whl`, here `1.3.0` is the new version number that respects [semver](http://semver.org).